 Medicaid is a federal and state government program that offers assistance in paying for long-term health care, including in-home care, assisted care and skilled care.
-Given the rising cost of such care — in Colorado, nursing home care costs an average of $6,000 a month — and likelihood most people will require long-term skilled care at some point in their lives, it’s difficult to underestimate the potential importance of Medicaid benefits.
-Fortunately, it’s possible to plan for the probability that long-term health care will be needed and prepare accordingly.
+Given the rising cost of such care -- in Colorado, nursing home care costs exceed $7,112 a month -- and likelihood most people will require long-term skilled care at some point in their lives, it's difficult to underestimate the potential importance of Medicaid benefits.
+Fortunately, it's possible to plan for the probability that long-term health care will be needed and prepare accordingly.

 Medicaid and married couples